Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point Formulation: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the fundings from INdAM - GNCS Projects (CUP: E53C23001670001).
+The four authors are members of the Gruppo Nazionale Calcolo Scientifico (GNCS) at Istituto Nazionale di Alta Matematica (INdAM).
+The authors kindly acknowledge financial support by INdAM-GNCS Project 2025 (CUP: E53C24001950001).
 AB and FM acknowledge funding by the Italian Ministry of University and Research (MUR) through the project MUR-M4C2-1.1-PRIN 2022 CUP: E53D23005820006.
 AB ackowledges funding by the European Union through Next Generation EU, M4C2, PRIN 2022 PNRR project CUP: E53D23017950001 and PNRR M4C2 project of CN00000013 National Centre for HPC, Big Data and Quantum Computing (HPC) CUP: E13C22000990001.
 MS thanks the ``20227K44ME - Full and Reduced order modelling of coupled systems: focus on non-matching methods and automatic learning (FaReX)'' project – funded by European Union – Next Generation EU within the PRIN 2022 program (D.D.
 104 - 02/02/2022 Ministero dell’Università e della Ricerca).
 This manuscript reflects only the authors’ views and opinions and the Ministry cannot be considered responsible for them.